 When law enforcement becomes aware of an incident of domestic violence they are required to investigate.
-Officers/troopers are required to make an arrest if there is probable cause (evidence) that a crime involving domestic violence has occurred; the perpetrator has been identified and can be located within 12 hours of the incident.
-Evidence includes your statement, the statements of others, injuries, damage to property, etc.
+Officers/troopers are required to make an arrest if there is evidence a crime involving domestic violence occurred; the perpetrator has been identified and can be located within 12 hours of the incident.
+After 12 hours, officers/troopers may arrest the perpetrator with or without a warrant.
+Evidence includes your statement, the statements of others, injuries, damage to property, etc. It is the responsibility of the state or municipal prosecuting agencies to "press charges."
+If there is probable cause a crime has been committed only the police and the prosecutor, not the victim, have the decision to arrest